gohugoio/hugo/content/en/content-management/cross-references.md

 ## Use of `ref` and `relref`

-The `ref` and `relref` shortcodes require a single parameter: the path to a content document, with or without a file extension, with or without an anchor.
+The `ref` and `relref` shortcodes require a single argument: the path to a content document, with or without a file extension, with or without an anchor.
 Paths without a leading `/` are first resolved relative to the current page, then to the remainder of the site.

 ```text
 .